• Partners

 3.2 Using Break Codes

-When you are taking breaks, you need to use break codes to indicate your status as well as prevent the system distributing calls to you.
+When you are taking breaks, you need to use break codes to indicate your status as well as prevent the system from distributing calls to you.

 Taking a break and resuming to work using a break code: